 Screenshots of content that’s related to you helps us identify offensive content for removal.
 An image can have content that’s relevant to multiple individuals.

 You can take a screenshot on your computer or with your mobile device.
 You may want to take the screenshot on the same device that you use to submit the form.
 Edit screenshots you submit to obscure any sexually explicit portions.

 Learn how to take a screenshot on your:

-This removal process is for content that is still live on a webpage.
-If the content no longer appears on the webpage but appears in Google search results or as a cached page, request removal with the Outdated URL removal tool.
+If the content no longer appears on a webpage, but appears in Google Search results or as a cached page, you can request a refresh of outdated content.